Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Account freezing.
 Exchanges have been known to occasionally freeze user accounts, whether due to security concerns, technical issues or market turbulence.
 This could see you temporarily lose access to your crypto.

-Moving your to a non-custodial wallet
+Moving your Dogecoin to a non-custodial wallet

 Pros

 • Self-custody.
 A mantra repeated by crypto investors is "Not your keys, not your coins."
-This comes from the idea that the only way to guarantee ownership of your is to own the private key — which isn't the case when you hold on an exchange.
+This comes from the idea that the only way to guarantee ownership of your Dogecoin is to own the private key — which isn't the case when you hold on an exchange.

-• Security. and cryptocurrency wallets vary greatly in their features and security.
+• Security.
+Dogecoin and cryptocurrency wallets vary greatly in their features and security.
 For the most secure experience, consider purchasing a hardware wallet, which is usually a small USB device that keeps your private keys offline at all times for an extra layer of security.

 • Utility.
-If you plan to use your for transactions, daily spending or decentralized finance (DeFi), then storing it in a wallet rather than an exchange will be more convenient.
+If you plan to use your Dogecoin for transactions, daily spending or decentralized finance (DeFi), then storing it in a wallet rather than an exchange will be more convenient.

 Cons

 • Learning curve.
 It's no secret that learning how to use a crypto wallet takes some time and effort.
-Spend some time learning how wallets work before transferring any of your funds.
+Spend some time learning how Dogecoin wallets work before transferring any of your funds.

 • Personal responsibility.
 Owning your own money can be liberating, but it also means the responsibility is all yours.
 If you lose your private key, the only way to regain access to your wallet is through the seed phrase.
 Make sure to store both of these privately and securely.